 - (10) Rescheduled Date is the date a member of the PDT has rescheduled the project to run the forward and backward pass recalculating project durations.
-This is the date a deliberate action was taken to update the project - (11) Fully Funded Estimate For a Construction Project, this is the cost derived from the TPCS (Total Project Cost Summary) and includes the project first cost plus future (which includes contingencies derived from a Cost and Schedule Risk Analysis (CSRA) or Abbreviated Risk Analysis (ARA), and inflation to the midpoint of construction, CW projects.
+This is the date a deliberate action was taken to update the project - (11) Fully Funded Estimate For a Construction (C) Project, this is the cost derived from the TPCS (Total Project Cost Summary) and includes the project's first cost plus future (which includes contingencies derived from a Cost and Schedule Risk Analysis (CSRA) or Abbreviated Risk Analysis (ARA), and inflation to the midpoint of construction.
 For the purposes of the metrics herein the value entered into this field in PROMIS is the Federal and Non-Federal amount of the Fully Funded Estimate from the latest certified TPCS.
-This cost can be inflated to the current price level as long as it has not exceeded the 2-year limit for recertification based on ER 110-2-01302 (Cost Estimating for Civil Works).
+This cost can be inflated to the current price level as long as it has not exceeded the 2-year limit for recertification based on ER 1110-2-1302 (Cost Estimating for Civil Works).
 The original Fully Funded cost would ideally be found within the TPCS that was utilized within a Chief's Report or other decision documents.
 For a project without a TPCS, use the latest fully funded estimate.

-Note: For a Feasibility Study, this will initially be \$3M plus the estimate for the IEPR; if you have an approved 3x3x3 waiver, it will be that amount plus the estimate for the IEPR.
+Note: For a Feasibility Study, this will initially be \$3M plus the estimate for the Independent External Peer Review (IEPR); if you have an approved 3x3x3 waiver, it will be that amount plus the estimate for the IEPR.
 For Pre-construction Engineering and Design (PED) phase, this will be the amount that is included in the Design Agreement.

-- (12) At Completion Cost Normalization Code this field allows the At Completion Cost data from the PROMIS project to be "normalized" to be compared to the Fully Funded Estimate.
+- (12) At Completion Cost Normalization Code This field allows the At Completion Cost data from the PROMIS project to be "normalized" to be compared to the Fully Funded Estimate.
 For example, if you have used the same PROMIS project for Feasibility through PED to Construction, a negative number can be entered into this field to "remove" the Feasibility cost from the At Completion Cost.
 If you had separate PROMIS Projects for PED and Construction, a positive number can be entered into the field to "add" the PED cost to the At Completion Cost.
-This allows the data in the system to align with the way Total Project Cost is considered (no study costs, but Preconstruction Engineering and Design plus Construction equal the Total Project Cost). - (13) For definition of capability, reference the current year Program Development EC. - (14) Available funding is funding that has been allotted to the project in the current FY, plus unobligated or unexpended carry-in.
-It includes the Total Work Allowances received on a project including any Work Allowances being held at HQ pending Agreement Execution. - (15) Funding Programmed to become available is funding included in an Approved "Workplan" for which the project has not yet received the Work Allowances plus any funding included in the CFY+1 President's Budget.
-This also includes funding held at HQ within a "CWE" amount for the project, and funding designated for the project in the annual CAP Allocation Plan.
-CWIFD will be the system of record for this data.
+This allows the data in the system to align with the way Total Project Cost is considered (no study costs, but PED plus Construction equal the Total Project Cost). - (13) For definition of capability, reference the current year Program Development EC. - (14) Available funding is funding that has been allotted to the project in the current FY, plus unobligated or unexpended carry-in.
+It includes the Total Work Allowances received on a project including any Work Allowances being held at HQ pending Agreement Execution. - (15) Funding programmed to become available is funding included in an Approved "Work plan" or "Spend Plan" for which the project has not yet received the Work Allowances plus any funding included in the CFY+1 President's Budget.
+This also includes funding held at HQ within a "CWE" amount for the project, and funding designated for the project in the annual Continuing Authorities Program (CAP)Allocation Plan.
+The Civil Works Integrated Financial Database (CWIFD) will be the system of record for this data.
 It will be populated, as funding decisions become known.
 The data will be made available to other systems, such as the 2101 Module, for use within those systems.